sonic-net/SONiC/doc/warm-reboot/NSF_Manager_HLD.md

 Components that want to participate in warm-boot orchestration need to register the above details with NSF Manager.
 NSF Manager will use these registration details to determine the components that are going to participate in the orchestrated shutdown sequence and monitor reconciliation statuses during bootup.
 If a component doesn’t register with the NSF Manager then it will continue to operate normally until it is shutdown in [Phase 4](#phase-4-prepare-and-perform-reboot).
 Components that modify the switch state should register with NSF Manager because they can change the state of other components such as Orchagent, Syncd etc. that participate in the warm reboot orchestration and thus they can impact the warm reboot process.

 Components that want to participate in an orchestrated shutdown during warm reboot need to set _freeze = true_.
-NSF Manager will send freeze to all components that have _freeze = true_ in their registration.
-If _checkpoint = True_ only then will NSF Manager send checkpointing notification to that component and wait for it to complete checkpointing.
+NSF Manager will wait for the quiescence of all components that have _freeze = true_ in their registration.
+If _checkpoint = True_ only then will NSF Manager wait for the component to complete checkpointing.
 Components that want NSF Manager to monitor their reconciliation status need to set _reconciliation = true_.

 #### Shutdown Orchestration